CircuitVerse/Blog/content/posts/prerna-gsoc23-final-report.md

 ### Debug interface on the simulator

-I have implemented 4 sub-features within it, which will make the circuit debugging process easier:
+I have implemented 4 sub-features within it, which will make the circuit debugging process easier than before.

 #### A way for the circuit to recover from errors if the erroneous component is removed

- In this, I have created a state machine.
+ In this, I have implemented a state machine.
 So, Now whenever an uncaught exception error occurs in the simulator, the state of the simulator transitions from normal to an error state.
 All tabs from which the user can add new components remain hidden while the simulator is in the error state.
 Once the user removes the erroneous component, all tabs become visible again, and the simulator returns to the normal state.

 #### Identify the currently selected component and modify that component's object

 For this feature, I've implemented two functions.
 The first function is 'getCurrentlySelectedComponent', which returns the currently selected component.
 The second function is 'getAllSelectedComponent', which returns all the selected components if multiple elements are selected together in the circuit.
-Then, I've implemented the 'modifyCurrentlySelectedComponent(property, value)' function.
+Then, I've implemented the 'modifyCurrentlySelectedComponent' function.
 This function takes two parameters: the property of the currently selected component that needs modification and the modified value.
 It then updates the specified property in the global scope.

 #### In case of the 'Simulation Stack Exceeded' error, a way to find the components that are being added to the simulation stack an unnaturally large number of times